 Here are a few candidates for membership…

 In the comics, Hawkeye eventually got fed up with the Avengers and took over as the ‘Bolts’ leader during a time when they separated from Zemo.
 Having his own history with being labeled a villain, the archer grew to support his new team and looked to inspire them, much like Captain America had done for the Avengers.
 Clint Barton’s been a part of the MCU since his first appearance in Thor and is still kicking around post-Endgame (and will be getting his own Disney+ series), which means he could offer some experience to a Thunderbolts team.
-While never quite the supervillain he first was in the comics, Clint’s time as the murderous vigilante called Ronin still could be used to fuel his connection to others trying to make up for past sins.
+While never quite the supervillain he first was in the comics, Clint’s time as the murderous vigilante called Ronin — something said to be explored further in the upcoming Hawkeye Disney+ series — could still be used to fuel his connection to others trying to make up for past sins.